bigsparsh/payment-application/README.md

 # What is this project?

----

 This is a project made using the MERN stack, well not exactly MERN, but PostgreSQL as database, Express as backend, React.js / Next.js as frontend and Node.js as server.
 This is a payment application which means dealing with money, so security is a must.
-This project is made with security in mind, so you can trust it.
+This project is made with security in (mind), so you can trust it.

 # How to setup the project?

----

 1. Clone the repository
 2. Run `npm install` in the root directory to install all the dependencies